STAND. COM. REP. NO. 779

 Your Committee on Finance, to which was referred H.B.
 No. 1405, H.D.
 1, entitled:

 "A BILL FOR AN ACT RELATING TO THE GENERAL EXCISE TAX,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Water, Land, & Hawaiian Affairs that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 808, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 808, H.D.
-1, and be referred to your Committee on Judiciary.
+As affirmed by the record of votes of the members of your Committee on Finance that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1405, H.D.
+1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as H.B.
+No. 1405, H.D.
+2.